jigpu/linuxwacom-wiki-archive/wiki/Building_the_driver.md

 We provide a helper script *autogen.sh* that wraps the [autotools](http://en.wikipedia.org/wiki/GNU_build_system) steps.
 First make sure you have the following tools installed: gcc, automake, autoconf and make.

-Then run autogen.sh:
+If you are **building from git**, then run autogen.sh:

 `   ./autogen.sh --prefix=/usr --libdir=/usr/lib        # on 32-bit install`
 `   ./autogen.sh --prefix=/usr --libdir=/usr/lib64      # on 64 bit install`

+If you are **building from a tarball**, then run configure instead:

+`   ./configure --prefix=/usr --libdir=/usr/lib        # on 32-bit install`
+`   ./configure --prefix=/usr --libdir=/usr/lib64      # on 64 bit install`

-Both commands cover the common Linux distributions but there is a small chance that your distribution needs different prefixes or libdirs.
+Both prefix and libdir options cover the common Linux distributions but there is a small chance that your distribution needs different prefixes or libdirs.
 The easiest way to check is to search for a file named *evdev\_drv.so*.
 If it is in */usr/lib64/xorg/modules/input* or */usr/lib/xorg/modules/input*, then the above commands will work for you.